6 apps and tools to help organize your life

 In addition to storing your notes, Google Keep gives you a few ways to organize them.
 For example, you can label related entries with the same color or tag them with specific words, making it easy to group together everything relating to “home,” “work,” “the kids,” and so on.
 You can also store a variety of note formats, such as text, lists (with or without individual checkboxes), finger- or stylus-drawn scribbles, voice memos, and images.

 You can share Google Keep notes with other users, too, or put them in a more professional format by converting text notes to a Google Docs file.

-Trello has earned a strong reputation as a tool teams can use to manage shared projects.
-In fact, it works just as well for individuals and families, because part of Trello’s appeal is its flexibility—you can adapt it for a variety of purposes.
+Trello has earned a strong reputation as a tool teams can use to manage shared projects, but it works just as well for individuals and families.
+This is because part of Trello’s appeal is its flexibility, so you can adapt it for a variety of purposes.

 This service offers mobile and web apps, and both work the same way: You create a variety of digital “cards” and arrange them in columns.
 Each card might represent a household chore, an item on your to do list, or a looming calendar event.
 The columns can represent categories of tasks, priority levels, specific dates, or any other factor you might use to arrange your cards.

 Once you’ve decided on your organization schema, you can add details to individual cards to make them easier to manage.
 Write a description, apply a couple color-coded labels, tag the people who might need updates or reminders, and even give the card a deadline.
 Then, your collaborators can add comments to the cards, attach files, and drag-and-drop cards from one column to another.
 Your Trello setup can be as simple or as complex as you want.

 For personal use, you should take advantage of Trello’s free tier.
-However, businesses can pay $10 to $21 a month to get features like improved integration with third-party apps and the ability to attach larger files to cards.
+However, businesses can pay $5 to $17.50 per user each month to get features like improved integration with third-party apps and the ability to attach larger files to cards.

 3. Smarter Time